Debut Poetry Collection, Blood Sisters

 Poetry, forthcoming, Calyx.
 2019: "Braiding Your Daughter's Hair After Brain Surgery."

-Scholarly article, forthcoming, Open Access Journal.
+Scholarly article, Open Access Journal.
 2019: “Equipping Students to

 Join the Literary Conversation.”